-Are you wondering how to get rid of big chunks of wood when carving?
-This is a common pastime for many people across the world, including my uncle.
+Are you wondering how to get rid of big wood chunks when carving?
+This is a common pastime for many people worldwide, including my uncle.
 After school, I used to help him out a lot in his workshop.

-I suppose the prospect of creating something from a tree stump is what drives me in. but it was not without its frustrations.
+I suppose the prospect of creating something from a tree stump draws me in. but it was not without frustrations.
 Learning to remove big pieces of wood was part of the tasks that had to be done.

 There are steps taken to remove large pieces of wood so that you move from a stump to an elegant carving with great detail.
 These are some of the things I saw my uncle do.

-Whilst I’m no expert at it, I did pick up a few tricks that help me whenever I want to make a carving.
-In this article, we look at the different ways to get big wood chunks out of the way.
+While I’m no expert at it, I did pick up a few tricks that help me whenever I want to make a carving.
+This article looks at the different ways to get big wood chunks out of the way.
 It applies to your advanced project and beginner woodcarving ones.
 Let’s dive in.

 List of things that you may need to use: